fzwoch/obs-teleport/README.md

 Alternatively you can force the sender to listen on a specific port and set the firewall to allow this port to accept connections.

+Having at least 1 Gbps of a stable network connection is kind of required / highly recommendend.
+You can try to make a lower quality stream work with less bandwidth, but this is then up to you to experiment with.

 As of now only the Audio/Video filter mechanic is implemented on the filter feature.
-Adding it as an effect filter is currenlty not supported.
+Adding it as an effect filter is currently not supported.
 Revert to the output mode in this case.

 ## Installation